-You have just switched to Mac , you feel comfortable, but you have not yet managed to become familiar with all the functions of your new work environment.
-Now, for example, a friend has asked you to send him a screenshot of a Web page and you – who on Windows were used to using the classic Print Screen key – find yourself in trouble because you don’t know how to do it.
-How to photograph the Mac screen?
+You have just switched to Mac, you feel comfortable, but you have not yet managed to become familiar with all the functions of your new work environment.
+Now, for example, a friend has asked you to send him a screenshot of a Web page, and you – who on Windows were used to using the classic Print Screen key – find yourself in trouble because you don’t know how to do it.
+In this article, you can know how to photograph the mac screen?

 Photographing the Mac screen

-Are you ready to find out how to photograph Mac screen ?
+Are you ready to find out how to photograph the Mac screen?
 Well, then let’s get down to business!
-To make a screenshot of the full screen , all you have to do is press the combination of keys cmd + shift + 3 on the keyboard of your Mac and an image in PNG format with the “photo” of the desktop will be automatically saved on the macOS desk.
-The correct execution of the command is signaled by the reproduction of the sound of a camera.
+To make a screenshot of the full screen, all you have to do is press the combination of keys cmd + shift + 3 on the keyboard of your Mac and an image in PNG format with the “photo” of the desktop will be automatically saved on the macOS desk.
+The correct execution of the command is signalled by the reproduction of the sound of a camera.

-If you use a version of macOS equal to or later than 10.14 (Mojave).
+Suppose you use a version of macOS equal to or later than 10.14 (Mojave).
 After taking a screenshot.
-You will see a thumbnail of it appear in the lower right corner of the screen.
-By clicking on the thumbnail in question.
+You will see a thumbnail of it appear in the lower right corner of the screen, by clicking on the thumbnail in question.
 You can edit or share the screenshot quickly.

-To change the screenshot, all you have to do is select the editing tools (eg geometric shapes , text fields , arrows etc.) listed at the top left of the window that will open.
-While to share it online you will need to click on the icon of the sharing (the square with the arrow inside) located at the top right.
+To change the screenshot, all you have to do is select the editing tools (e.g. geometric shapes, text fields, arrows, etc.) listed at the top left of the window that will open.
+While sharing it online, you will need to click on the icon of the sharing (the square with the arrow inside) located at the top right.

-You don’t like keyboard shortcuts?
-Then go to the Mac Launchpad, open the Other folder and start the Screen Snapshot : this is another utility included “standard” in macOS that allows.
-You to make screenshots on Mac using the mouse directly.
+Don’t you like keyboard shortcuts?
+Then go to the Mac Launchpad, open the Other folder and start the Screen Snapshot: this is another utility included “standard” in macOS that allows.
+You make screenshots on Mac using the mouse directly.
 It also allows you to make computer desktop videos, all in a matter of clicks.

 The operation of Snapshot is extremely intuitive.
 Its toolbar contains various buttons: the first three allow you to create a screenshot of the Mac desktop.
-A single window or a portion of the screen .
+A single window or a portion of the screen.
 Follow the buttons to record a video of what is happening on the Mac screen or a portion of the desktop.
-Then there is the Options button.
-Which allows you to adjust various advanced settings related to the capture of screenshots.
+Then there is the Options button, which allows you to adjust various advanced settings related to the capture of screenshots.
 It allows, for example, to choose whether to show the mouse pointer in screen captures.
-Whether to show the floating thumbnailscreenshots after their creation.
+Whether to show the floating thumbnail screenshots after their creation.
 To set a timer to delay the screen capture and to choose the folder in which to save the screenshots.
-To take a screenshot with Snapshot screen.
-Just choose the capture mode that best suits your needs and click on the Acquire button : that’s all.
+To take a screenshot with the Snapshot screen.
+Just choose the capture mode that best suits your needs and click on the Acquire button: that’s all.

-If you use a version of macOS prior to 10.14 (Mojave).
-You can take advantage of a reduced version of the Snapshot screen.
-Which does not support recording videos and does not allow you to adjust the advanced preferences related to the capture of screenshots.
+Suppose you use a version of macOS prior to 10.14 (Mojave).
+You can take advantage of a reduced version of the Snapshot screen, which does not support recording videos and does not allow you to adjust the advanced preferences related to the capture of screenshots.
 Here’s how it works: after starting the application.
-Click on its icon in the Dock bar (the scissors ) and select one of the four options available in the Shooting menu , at the top left.
+Click on its icon in the Dock bar (the scissors ) and select one of the four options available in the Shooting menu, at the top left.

 - Selection to take a screenshot of a portion of the screen.